What do bed bugs look like?

 Professional bed bug treatments are highly recommended in order to be sure that 100% of the infestation is exterminated.
 DIY bed bug control is often ineffective and can cause the problem to spread to other areas of the home or even other units.

-At Prosite Pest Control, we offer effective bed bug control that starts with a free inspection.
+At Prosite Pest Control, we offer effective bed bug control that starts with an inspection.
 Our trained technicians know where and what to look for when it comes to bed bugs and signs of them.
 If bed bug activity is confirmed, we’ll recommend a treatment that best suits your home or business.

 How do I prevent bed bugs?